 So why has this munchkin-like figure become so well liked in gambling circles?
 Is it because he’s an icon of fun and good fortune?
 Or is it just because he’s got all the best prizes?
-Let’s discover a little more about what makes this little fellow tick.
+Let’s discover some more about what makes this little guy tick.

 Leprechaun – the legend

 Folklore has it that the leprechaun is a cheeky scamp who will obligingly dole out three wishes if you’re lucky enough to catch hold of one.
 The old maxim about there being a pot of gold at the end of a rainbow is tied up in the myth of the leprechaun too – apparently, the pot belongs to the leprechaun.

 With red hair and a red beard to match, the leprechaun is generally depicted as being a particularly short fellow, who dresses rather flamboyantly in a green suit, often setting off his outfit with a top hat or bowler.